-B.4 Assessment-data and method
+Assessment-data and method

-For the purposes of Assessment and Management the workshop concluded that in the absence of evidences of connectivity between the Bay of Biscay and subarea 7 sardine populations, and taking into account the indications of shelt sustained populations in each area (whereby all stages are found in substantial amounts in both regions) it would be preferable to deal with the Bay of Biscay and subarea 7 separately.
-Even in the case some connectivity would occur, dealing separately with the sardine in 8abd and 7, in a sustainable manner, would be probably risk averse, as the potential northward emigrants from the Bay of Biscay to subarea 7 would be comprised (assimilated) in the natural mortality parameter estimated for the Bay of Biscay population.
+For the purposes of Assessment and Management the workshop concluded that in the absence of evidences of connectivity between the Bay of Biscay and Subarea 7 sardine populations, and taking into account the indications of shelf sustained populations in each area (whereby all stages are found in substantial amounts in both regions) it would be preferable to deal with the Bay of Biscay and Subarea 7 separately.
+Even in the case some connectivity would occur, dealing separately with the sardine in 8.abd and 7, in a sustainable manner, would be probably risk averse, as the potential northward emigrants from the Bay of Biscay to Subarea 7 would be comprised (assimilated) in the natural mortality parameter estimated for the Bay of Biscay population.

 This assessment was considered by WKPELA2017 as indicative of trends only (laying it in category 2 stocks).
-It produces analytical estimates of biomass, recruitment and fishing pressure series, but the absolute levels are still considered unreliable as the biomass indices derived from the surveys are still far above those produced by the assessment.
-Estimated catchability for Pelgas biomass index (2.4), and for DEPM (1.8) are still perceived to be too high, because the acoustic and DEPM surveys are designed to estimate absolute biomass and because these catchabilities are quite different from those estimated for the southern sardine stock.
+Due to strong retrospective patterns, some investigations were carried out to improve the parameters settings of the model through the IBPsardine inter-benchmark in 2019.
+The retrospective patterns were strongly attenuated allowing the stock to be upgraded to category 1.
+The model now produces analytical estimates of biomass, recruitment and fishing pressure series, but the absolute levels are still lower than the surveys estimates.Estimated catchability for Pelgas biomass index (2.4), and for DEPM (1.8) have been perceived to be too high, because the acoustic and DEPM surveys are designed to estimate absolute biomass and because these catchabilities are quite different from those estimated for the southern sardine stock.

-B.4.1 Assessment methods and settings
+Assessment methods and settings